BrianSchroer/sparky-test-helpers/SparkyTestHelpers.AppSettings/api.md

 ## AppSettings.DependencyProvider

-Code with static dependencies can be made more testable by using a dependency-injectable wrapper around the static code.
-[**SparkyTools.DependencyProvider**](https://www.nuget.org/packages/SparkyTools.DependencyProvider/) provides one way to do this.
+Code with static dependencies can be made more testable by using a dependency-injectable wrapper around the static code. [**SparkyTools.DependencyProvider**](https://www.nuget.org/packages/SparkyTools.DependencyProvider/) provides one way to do this.

-[**SparkyTools.XMlConfig**](https://www.nuget.org/packages/SparkyTools.XmlConfig/) has an **AppSettings.DependencyProvider()**
-method that creates a DependencyProvider wrapping ConfigurationManager.AppSettings, and this package has an **AppSettings.TestDependencyProvider()** method that creates a provider that servers from a key/value dictionary:
+[**SparkyTools.XmlConfig**](https://www.nuget.org/packages/SparkyTools.XmlConfig/) has an **AppSettings.DependencyProvider()** method that creates a DependencyProvider wrapping ConfigurationManager.AppSettings, and this package has an **AppSettings.TestDependencyProvider()** method that creates a provider that serves from a key/value dictionary:

-The [**SparkyTools.XmlConfig**](https://www.nuget.org/packages/SparkyTools.XmlConfig/) nuget package has a static This static method creates a **DependencyProvider** (see the [SparkyTools.DependencyProvider](https://www.nuget.org/packages/SparkyTools.DependencyProvider/) nuget package) that can be used

-*"Business class":*
+*Class using **DependencyProvider**:*
 ```csharp
 using SparkyTools.DependencyProvider;